🎁 10 free on your first order from €40 with code NEW 🎁

 Hydra : The authentic island of the Saronic Gulf

 Hydra, located in the Saronic Gulf just two hours by ferry from Athens, is an island of unique charm.
-Renowned for its ban on cars, this little Greek gem preserves its authentic character and tranquility.
-Its traditional architecture of stone houses and cobbled alleyways transports visitors to another time.
+Renowned for its car-free nature, this little Greek gem has preserved its authentic character and tranquility.
+And its traditional architecture of stone houses and cobbled lanes transports visitors to another time.

-The island’s idyllic landscapes, combined with a lively port and breathtaking views, make it an ideal destination for those in search of history, nature and moments of relaxation.
-Visitors will discover vestiges of its rich maritime past and be seduced by its soothing atmosphere.
+What’s more, the island’s idyllic scenery, combined with a lively port and breathtaking views, make it an ideal destination for those in search of history, nature and moments of relaxation.
+Upon arrival, visitors discover vestiges of its rich maritime past and are immediately seduced by the soothing atmosphere.
 Hydra is the perfect place to recharge your batteries while exploring Greece’s cultural heritage.

 An Island Without Cars: A Unique Way of Life